-• acts that present a danger to the health, safety, or well-being of the individuals present.
+- abusive interruptions of lectures, exams or academic discussions - acts that present a danger to the health, safety, or well-being of the individuals present.

 Students with disabilities or other impairments that may cause disruptions of the academic process are subject to the regulations that are outlined by the Office of Disability Services but will not be allowed to disrupt the academic progress of other students.